tOmoness/.net-sdk/README.md

 - Get artist recommendations
 - Get a list of available mixes

+## New User Data API Methods
+New in v3.x, you can access user data (provided the user authorises your app!):

+- Read the user's play history
+- Read the user's taste profile to access favourite artists

 ## Documentation
 The documentation for this component is at <http://nokia.ly/wpmusicapidoc>